padasio/padas-docs/docs/quickstart.md

 ---

+#### Step 5: Configure Padas

-#### Configure Padas with Ansible Playbooks
+##### Option 1: Configure Padas with Ansible Playbooks

 Congratulations on setting up Confluent Kafka, Padas Engine, and Padas UI!
 Now, kickstart your experience with the playbooks.
-You have two options: either utilize the provided Ansible playbooks for a seamless setup or follow **Step 5** manually to configure Padas.
+You have two options: either utilize the provided Ansible playbooks for a seamless setup or follow **Option 2** manually to configure Padas.

 Download the [Ansible Playbooks](https://github.com/padasio/padas-demo){:target="_blank"} from the padas-demo repository.